strace - trace system calls and signals

 strace --seccomp-bpf will not be notified.
 That is, if another

-seccomp filter, for example, disables the syscall or kills the tracee,
+seccomp filter, for example, disables the system call or kills the tracee,

-then strace --seccomp-bpf will not be aware of that syscall
+then strace --seccomp-bpf will not be aware of that system call

 invocation at all.